Dapo Olorunyomi: Career

 He worked as an editor at Radio Nigeria and The African Guardian.
 He was the enterprise editor and head of the Investigative Reporting Team for Timbuktu Media Limited (publishers of 234Next), and founding editor of The News, PM News and Tempo Magazine.

-In 2004, when Olorunyomi returned to Nigeria, after his exile, he worked as the Project Director of Freedom House.
+In 2004, when Olorunyomi returned to Nigeria after his exile, he worked as the Project Director of Freedom House.
 He later became the policy director and the chief of staff to the executive chairman of the Economic and Financial Crimes Commission, where he led the Commission's crimes prevention and education policy development initiatives on corruption.

-He sits on the boards of many organisations including the Norbert Zongo Cell for Investigative Journalism (an initiative of the UNODC), and the transnational investigative body for West Africa headquartered in Burkina Faso, CENOZO.
+He sits on the boards of many organisations, including the Norbert Zongo Cell for Investigative Journalism (an initiative of the UNODC), and the transnational investigative body for West Africa, headquartered in Burkina Faso, CENOZO.
 Between 1999 and 2001, Olorunyomi served on the International Jury for the International Consortium of Investigative Journalists [ICIJ] Award.
 In 2004, he was the West Africa Analyst for the Global Survey of Media Independence.
 He is the chief judge for the Zimeo Award of the African Media Initiative (AMI).

 He founded the Wole Soyinka Investigative Reporting Award (WSIRA) in 2005.
-In 2008 this was renamed the Wole Soyinka Centre for Investigative Journalism (WSCIJ), a nonprofit organisation engaged in social justice and investigative journalism with the goal of exposing corruption, regulatory failures and human rights abuses.
-The nonprofit hands annually recognizes journalists engaged in investigative journalism.
+In 2008, this was renamed the Wole Soyinka Centre for Investigative Journalism (WSCIJ), a nonprofit organisation engaged in social justice and investigative journalism with the goal of exposing corruption, regulatory failures and human rights abuses.
+The nonprofit hands out annual awards to journalists engaged in investigative journalism.

 In 2011, he founded Premium Times, a Nigeria-based multimedia news platform devoted to politics, health, investigative reporting and development journalism.
+Alongside Musikilu Mojeed in 2014, he co-founded the Premium Times Centre for Investigative Journalism (PTCIJ), a journalism innovation organisation to promote democratic accountability for inclusive and sustainable development.
+The platform formally changed its name to the Centre for Journalism Innovation & Development (CJID) to reflect its vision as a leader in investigative journalism, innovation, open data, verification, promotion of the welfare and safety of journalists, elections, the freedom of information and expression in several African countries, including Nigeria, Ghana, Sierra Leone, Liberia, and The Gambia.

+On June 12, 2025, he was conferred with the national honour of Officer of the Order of the Niger (OON) by President Bola Tinubu for his contributions towards the fight for the country's democracy.